Sheba Williams - Founder / Executive Director

 Meet Our Founder

 Ms. Williams was born and raised in Richmond, Virginia.
-She is the mother of 3 teenagers.
+She is the mother of 3 young adults.
 At the age of 10, Ms. Williams and her older sister awoke to an empty house.
 Her mother and father had been arrested the night before.
 Her mother was sentenced to 6 months in Henrico County Jail and her father was sent to Virginia’s Department of Corrections, with a sentence of 38 years.
 That was her first memory of the injustices of the penal system in Virginia.
 As a child, her paternal grandmother and maternal grandfather worked together to raise her and her sister.
 Though her mother only served a short sentence in comparison to her father, she would never recover fully from having a felony conviction on her record.
 The state of Virginia was never designed to rehabilitate and allow for others to heal following a conviction.